 In the case of a merger, the merger agreement, the merger ratio estimation report and the company’s latest balance sheet and income statement must be made available for a shareholder or creditor’s review at the principal office of the constituent companies two weeks prior to the shareholders’ meeting for the merger approval.

 Furthermore, there are also circumstances in which transaction documents such as the SPA, business transfer agreement (or asset purchase agreement) or merger agreement are required to be disclosed to the public.
-Specifically, those companies (including publicly listed companies) subject to disclosure obligations (ie, to disclose its annual report), must submit a material fact report which describes the major terms of the contemplated transaction to the Financial Supervisory Service (FSS) upon their decision to enter into a transaction to acquire businesses or assets (including shares) in which the purchase price of the transaction or book value of the assets (as of the most recent fiscal year-end) is not less than 10% of the total assets of the company, or upon their decision to enter into a merger agreement.
+Specifically, those companies (including publicly listed companies) subject to disclosure obligations such as disclosure of its annual report, must submit a material fact report which describes the major terms of the contemplated transaction to the Financial Supervisory Service (FSS) upon their decision to enter into a transaction to acquire businesses or assets (including shares) in which the purchase price of the transaction or book value of the assets (as of the most recent fiscal year-end) is not less than 10% of the total assets of the company, or upon their decision to enter into a merger agreement.

 The material fact report should include a copy of the relevant transaction documents such as the SPA, business transfer agreement (or asset purchase agreement) or merger agreement.
 In the past, FSS has not actively enforced obligations to submit transaction documents in the material fact report and the submitted transaction document, if any, have not been disclosed to the public.
 However, from 29 April 2019 and onwards, following a system change of the FSS, material fact reports are accepted only if the relevant transaction documents are also submitted and disclosed to the public; provided that confidential and sensitive information such as classified military information, personal information, NCT and trade secrets may be redacted.

-In addition to the above, transaction documents may also be required to be submitted as part of the filings to regulators, such as the KFTC or the KRX.
+In addition to the above, transaction documents may also be required to be submitted as part of the filings to regulators, such as the KFTC, the KRX or the Bank of Korea.